 14.44 Provision should be made for the proper and safe storage of waste materials awaiting disposal.
-Toxic substances and flammable materials should be stored in suitably designed, separate and enclosed cupboards.
+Toxic substances and flammable materials should be stored in suitably designed, separate, enclosed cupboards, as required by national legislation.
 14.45 Waste material should not be allowed to accumulate.
 It should be collected in suitable receptacles for removal to collection points outside the buildings and disposed of safely and in a sanitary manner at regular and frequent intervals.